 Equity contributions into an Austrian corporation are no longer subject to capital duty.
 Since 1 January 2016, the previously applicable capital duty of 1 per cent has been abolished and, according to EU law, cannot be reintroduced.
 This has simplified funding structures as multitier structures (grandparent contributions) are no longer used to avoid capital duty.

-Debt financed acquisitions should be structured carefully in order to secure the general deductibility of interest as well as the offsetting of such interest expenses from business profits of the target company.
-In general, interest expenses on loans from unrelated parties are fully tax deductible.
-The same holds true for interest paid to related parties, if the following criteria are fulfilled:
+Debt financed acquisitions are usually structured to allow general deductibility of interest as well as an offset from the profits of the target company.
+In general, interest paid on loans from unrelated parties is fully tax deductible.
+Interest paid on loans from related parties is only tax deductible if the following criteria are met:

 - the terms are at arm’s length and properly documented;

 - the debt is not requalified as equity; and